dnewcome/Donatello/Readme.md

 ![Clock image](https://github.com/dnewcome/Donatello/raw/master/samples/clock.png)

+Keep in mind that everything seen in the clock rendering is a simple DOM element.
+No canvas or SVG is being used at all.

 Donatello objects are just DOM elements underneath, so adding event handlers or drag/drop should be a cinch.
 For example, using jQuery we should be able to attach a click handler like so: